1yc4n0rn0t/tcpweb/README.md

    pip install -r requirements.txt python3 app.py or sudo python3 app.py
 ```
+##### Most likely, you will need to configure the python file to update the network interface to your interface

+#### You can also cURL images into the captured_images directory and they will display live on the main web interface, but also can viewed from the subdomain /images/<image.type>

 Follow the steps below to set up the project in a virtual environment.